CTV Advertising: Strategies for Success

 Tailor ad length, interactivity, and visuals to create a seamless viewing experience.

-Step Five: Define and Target Your Audience
+Step 5: Define and Target Your Audience

-Use the first-party data you have aggregated (through loyalty programs and surveys for example) and digital targeting technology to reach the right audiences based on the goals you’ve set in step one.
+Use the first-party data you have aggregated (through loyalty programs and surveys, for example) and digital targeting technology to reach the right audiences based on the goals you’ve set in step one.

 If you don’t have any first-party data yet, you can also buy third-party data from other companies that collect data stripped of personally identifiable information.
 You can use this data to create audience segments.

-Step Six: Measure and Optimize Campaign Performance
+Step 6: Measure and Optimize Campaign Performance

 CTV metrics can help advertisers measure performance and identify opportunities for optimization in their ad campaigns.
 These metrics include: